 The vocabulary here is a little bit different: Types are called classes.
 Classes define structure in terms of instance variables (or slots, attributes).
 Each class also has a set of methods, which are the operations understood by its instances.
 Polymorphism in object-oriented languages is naturally present, since several classes may have different methods having the same name.
-An important feature of object-oriented programming is the inheritance mechanism between classes, that allows factoring common structure and behavior (Cf. [Perrot 92] for a general introduction to object-oriented programming and representation).
+An important feature of object-oriented programming is the inheritance mechanism between classes, that allows factoring common structure and behavior.